An Environment Volunteer in Panama: A Chat with Arabella

 1. What do you do as a Peace Corps Environment volunteer in Panama?

-My work is directly shaped by what the community is interested in, or addresses issues self-identified by the community, such as a loss of native species or worsening water quality.
-Some specific projects I have been working on include a fruit tree nursery/reforestation project of over 400 trees, helping revitalize our environmental community-based organization, trail maintenance, a school garden, community development projects in collaboration with an international program called Global Glimpse, holding different workshops on solid waste management, and training farmers on sustainable agriculture in collaboration with government agencies.
+My work is directly shaped by what the community is interested in or addresses issues identified by the community itself, such as a loss of native species or worsening water quality.
+Some specific projects I have been working on include:

-I have busier periods and slower periods depending on what I am working on.
-A lot of what I do as a PCV is also just visiting homes, or “pasearing” to connect with community members and hear and share ideas over juice or coffee.
+I have busier periods and slower periods depending on what I am working on, although I’m technically on-call 24/7, and it’s up to me to make my own schedule and plans.
+Although my primary role is working on environmental projects, a lot of what I do as a PCV is also visiting homes to connect with community members and hear and share ideas over juice or coffee.
+I’ve been able to learn about Panamanian culture and life, and also share my own culture with my community.

 2. Why did you decide to join the Peace Corps and serve in Panama?